arrow-kt/arrow-website/content/docs/learn/resilience/retry-and-repeat.md

 <!--- KNIT example-schedule-04.kt -->
 <!--- TEST assert -->

-Notice that we did not handle the error case, there are overloads [`repeatOrElse`](https://arrow-kt.github.io/arrow/arrow-fx-resilience/arrow.fx.resilience/-schedule/repeat-or-else.html) and [`repeatOrElseEither`](https://arrow-kt.github.io/arrow/arrow-fx-resilience/arrow.fx.resilience/-schedule/repeat-or-else-either.html) which offer that capability, repeat will just rethrow any error encountered.
+Notice that we did not handle the error case.
+There are overloads [`repeatOrElse`](https://arrow-kt.github.io/arrow/arrow-fx-resilience/arrow.fx.resilience/-schedule/repeat-or-else.html) and [`repeatOrElseEither`](https://arrow-kt.github.io/arrow/arrow-fx-resilience/arrow.fx.resilience/-schedule/repeat-or-else-either.html) offering that capability.
+Repeat will just rethrow any error encountered.

 ### Collecting values

-Using `repeat` the resulting value is the number of iterations it has performed.
+Using `repeat`, the resulting value is the number of iterations it has performed.
 We're throwing away any value produced by each iteration of the repetition.
-But we have other three possibilities:
+But we have three other possibilities:
 - Discard all results; that is, return `Unit`.
 - Discard all intermediate results and just keep the last produced result.
 - Keep all intermediate results.